Close

 How long before my travel date should I apply for the Kenya business visa?

 Apply 7-10 days before your intended travel date for optimal timing.
-While most applications process within 48-72 hours, this buffer accommodates potential processing delays, additional document requests, or technical issues.
-Applying too early (more than 30 days ahead) means your visa validity period begins counting down from issue date, potentially wasting valuable days.
-Applying too late (less than 3 days before travel) risks missing your flight if unexpected delays occur.
+While most applications process within 2-3 working days, this buffer accommodates potential processing delays, additional document requests, or technical issues.
+Applying too early means your eTA validity period begins counting down from issue date, potentially wasting valuable days.
+Applying too late risks missing your flight if unexpected delays occur.
 Peak application periods like December holidays, Easter, and major conference seasons require earlier applications—add 3-4 extra days during these times.
 If your application faces rejection, the 7-10 day window allows time to correct issues and reapply without rescheduling travel.

-Do I need a business visa if I'm only transiting through Kenya to another East African country?
+Do I need a business visa if I am only transiting through Kenya to another East African country?

-Transit passengers remaining airside (not passing through immigration) for under 72 hours don't require visas.
+Transit passengers remaining airside for under 72 hours do not require visas.
 However, if you plan to exit the airport, explore Nairobi during layover, or your connection exceeds 72 hours, you need an appropriate visa.
-For business travelers with connections involving meetings—say, a Dubai-Nairobi-Kampala journey with Nairobi business meetings—consider the East African visa ($100) covering Kenya, Uganda, and Rwanda.
+For business travelers with connections involving meetings—say, a Dubai-Nairobi-Kampala journey with Nairobi business meetings—consider the East African visa covering Kenya, Uganda, and Rwanda.
 This proves more economical than separate visas if your itinerary includes multiple regional destinations.
-Transit visa ($21) exists for shorter layovers where you'll exit the airport but conduct no business activities.
+Transit visa exists for shorter layovers where you will exit the airport but conduct no business activities.
 Always match your visa type to your actual activities—immigration officers verify your intentions match your visa category.